blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 # Hadiths 2
 - Ruling Regarding Hermaphrodites (Chapter 53 of Book of Etiquettes)
 	- Sunan Abu Dawud 4928-4931
 		- Do not kill the effeminate man who died his hands and feet with henna, but prayed.
 Instead expel him.
-(Daif)
+(Da'if)
 		- Expel them from homes
 	- Verdict:
 		- The hadith on not killing effeminate men is weak